The Bends (album): Influence

 The Bends influenced a generation of British and Irish acts, including Coldplay, Keane, James Blunt, Muse, Athlete, Elbow, Snow Patrol, Kodaline, Turin Brakes and Travis.
 Pitchfork credited songs as such as "High and Dry" and "Fake Plastic Trees" for anticipating the "airbrushed" post-Britpop of Coldplay and Travis, and argued that The Bends presented a transition from Britpop to "the more feminine, emotionally engaging music that would emerge in the UK a few years later", led by OK Computer.
 Acts including Garbage, R.E.M. and k.d. lang began to cite Radiohead as a favourite band.
 The Cure contacted Radiohead to inquire about The Bends production in the hope of replicating it.

-In 2006, The Observer named The Bends one of "the 50 albums that changed music", saying it had popularised an "angst-laden falsetto ... a thoughtful opposite to the chest-beating lad-rock personified by Oasis", which "eventually coalesced into an entire decade of sound".
+In 2006, The Observer named The Bends one of "the 50 albums that changed music", saying it had popularised an "angst-laden falsetto ... a thoughtful opposite to the chest-beating lad-rock personified by Oasis" that "eventually coalesced into an entire decade of sound".
 Yorke held contempt for the style of rock The Bends popularised, feeling other acts had copied him.
 He said in 2006: "I was really, really upset about it, and I tried my absolute best not to be, but yeah, it was kind of like— that sort of thing of missing the point completely."
 Godrich felt Yorke was oversensitive and had not invented "guys singing in falsetto with an acoustic guitar".

 Accolades

 In 2000, in a poll of more than 200,000 music fans and journalists, The Bends was voted the second-greatest album of all time behind Revolver (1966) by the Beatles.
 Q readers voted it the second-best album in 1998 and 2006, behind OK Computer.
-Colin Larkin named it the second-best album of all time in the 2000 edition of All Time Top 1000 Albums, and it was included in the 2005 book 1001 Albums You Must Hear Before You Die.
+Colin Larkin named it the second-best album in the 2000 edition of All Time Top 1000 Albums, and it was included in the 2005 book 1001 Albums You Must Hear Before You Die.
 Rolling Stone included The Bends at number 110 on its 2003 list of the 500 Greatest Albums of All Time, number 111 in its 2012 list, and number 276 in its 2020 list.
 In 2003, Rolling Stone included "Fake Plastic Trees" at number 385 on its list of the 500 Greatest Songs of All Time.

 In 2006, The Bends was voted the 10th-greatest album in a worldwide poll organised by British Hit Singles & Albums and NME.
 In 2012, Paste named it the 11th-greatest album of the 1990s.
 In 2017, Pitchfork named The Bends the third-greatest Britpop album, writing that its "epic portrayal of drift and disenchantment secures its reluctant spot in Britpop's pantheon".
 In 2020, the Independent named it the best album of 1995, writing: "Downbeat, melancholic, yet wonderfully melodic and uplifting ...
 The Bends stood apart from Britpop and everything else in the storied year of 1995."
+In 2025, Paste named it the fifteenth-best, saying it "not only paid homage to the psychedelic alt rock [Radiohead] once idealised, but nearly perfected it".